NOTE: The application deadline for admission in Autumn Quarter 2018 is December 15, 2017.

 - If you plan for Russian to be the primary language in which you work, please fill out a language exam sign-up form.
 Native Russian speakers (those who have completed high school in Russia) are exempt from this requirement.
 If you plan for a language other than Russian to be the primary language in which you work and you did not complete high school in that country, please email email@example.com.

-- If you are applying for a T.A. position at this time, you must also include an Assistantship Application (DOC) as well as TSE scores (for international applicants, US immigrants or permanent residents whose native language is not English).
+- If you are applying for a T.A. position at this time, you must also include an Assistantship Application (DOC) as well as TOEFL scores (for international applicants, US immigrants or permanent residents whose native language is not English).
 This form should be sent directly to the Slavic Department.